 The LaSalle Boulevard Corridor connects a number of neighbourhoods, each sharing public amenities such as schools and institutions of higher learning, parks, trails and natural areas.
 Several trails can be accessed from LaSalle Boulevard, and while there is currently no continuous trail network, improvements are planned to link some sections together.
-The Junction Creek Waterway Park Trail extends from near the intersection of Paquette Street north to Maley Drive.
+The Junction Creek Waterway Park Trail extends from near the intersection of Paquette Street north to Maley Drive and from Rotary Park to Downtown Sudbury and beyond.